Near-One/eth-connector/README.md

 As a result of the function call you will get the address of the freshly deployed `EthCustodian` that you can put in your `ethereum-config.json` file in the `ethConnectorAddress` field.

+After `ethConnectorAddress` is set, you can run

+`$ make eth-deploy-proxy`

+to deploy the proxy contract and make it the admin of `EthCustodian`.

 ### Other scripts

 For more advanced usage, please examine the `hardhat.config.js` file which contains a lot of scripts that are performed